-Quiz 10%

 Labs 20%

+Fourth Hour Assignment 5%

+Applied Geomorphology Assignment 5%

 Term Assignment 20%

 Midterm Exam 25%

 Final Exam 25%

 100%

-The lab portion of this course includes the labs and the term assignment.
+The lab portion of this course includes the labs, the fourth hour assignment, and the term assignment.
 A passing grade (50% or more) is required on the lab portion of the course for the student to obtain a passing grade for the entire course.